naxos/SMBClient/README.md

 }];
 ```

-Both methods are equivalent and the choice is just a matter of taste.
+Both methods are equivalent and the choice is just a matter of your personal taste.